 If you have a loved one with special needs, you might consider setting up a special needs trust to help support that person financially after you die.
+How does a special needs trust work?
 If you leave money directly to a person with special needs, that gift will likely keep that person from qualifying for government benefits.
 Leaving money to a special needs trust, allows you to improve the quality of life for your loved one, without jeopardizing eligibility for benefits.

 In the trust document, the person setting up the trust (usually called the "grantor" or "settlor") places property in the hands of another person to manage the trust (called the "trustee").
 Typically, the grantor of a special needs trust names himself or herself as trustee and another trusted person successor trustee.
 The grantor serves as trustee until he or she dies, becomes incapacitated, or resigns; at that time the successor trustee takes over.
 Each person who serves as trustee is legally obligated to follow the terms of the trust document to use the property for the benefit of the person with special needs, identified in the trust document (the "beneficiary").